 Three graduate courses (level 500 and above) for a grade.
 The graduate school requires students earn two grades of Honors (H, equivalentto an “A”) in two courses by the end of the fourth term of full-time study.

 All first-year students enroll in Advanced Topics (EEB 500 and 501), Responsible Conduct of Research (EEB 545) and First-Year Introduction to Research and Rotations (901 and 902).
 Students are encouraged to fulfill most of the course requirements in their first two years in residence at Yale.

 Students must register for a course or in absentia in each semester.
-Students in their second year that are not taking any formal courses should register for 2nd Year Research (EEB 950).
-Students who have passed to candidacy that are not taking any formal courses should register for Dissertation Research – in Residence (Disr 999)
+Students in their second year that are not taking any formal courses should register for Preparing for Advance to Candidacy (CAND 999).
+Students who have passed to candidacy that are not taking any formal courses should register for Dissertation Research – in Residence (DISR 999).

 Pre & Prospectus Exam: